42,99 €

 • Broschiertes Buch

-The essays in this volume offer a groundbreaking comparative analysis of religious education, and state policies towards religious education, in seven different countries and in the European Union as a whole.
-They pose a challenging and crucial question: can religious education effect positive civic change and foster solidarity across different ethnic and religious communities?
-In many traditional societies and increasingly in secular European societies, our place in creation, the meaning of good and evil, and the definition of the good life, virtue, and moral action, are all addressed…mehr
+The essays in this volume offer a groundbreaking comparative analysis of religious education, and state policies towards religious education in seven different countries and in the European Union as a whole.
+They pose a crucial question: can religious education contribute to a shared public sphere and foster solidarity across different ethnic and religious communities?
+In many traditional societies and even in what are largely secular European societies, our place in creation, the meaning of good and evil, and the definition of the good life, virtue, and moral action, are all primarily…mehr

 Produktbeschreibung